andyegli/daysave.app/docs/md/daysave_projcet_plan.md

 The backend will use Node.js with Express, the frontend will use EJS and Bootstrap, and MySQL/MariaDB will handle persistent data.
 Since our intrest is in devops style deployment we aim to deliver the project containerised using devcontainers and deply on GCP.

-2.1 Additional Phases (Out Of Scope)
+## 2.1 Additional Phases (Out Of Scope)

 I leave phase numbering off at this stage as we are not sure yet in what order we are moving forward.

- Phase: Deployment to google cloud implemented
+ - Deployment to google cloud implemented
- Phese: CI/DI tested and implemented
+ - CI/DI tested and implemented
- Phase: Testing automation implemented
+ - Testing automation implemented
- Phase: Users have contacts and groups and can share content
+ - Phase: Users have contacts and groups and can share content
         - Share content with selected contacts or contact groups
         - Allow contacts to tag and comment on shared items
- Phase: Contacts view shared content and can reply to shared contacts after registration
+ - Contacts view shared content and can reply to shared contacts after registration
- Phase: UX polished and audit implemented
+ - UX polished and audit implemented
- Phase: AI Integration on backend for content classification summarization and transcription implemented
+ - AI Integration on backend for content classification summarization and transcription implemented
- Phase: Stripe and PayPal integrated
+ - Stripe and PayPal integrated
- Phase: Scheduled content reminders added
+ - Scheduled content reminders added

-2.2 Constraints
+## 2.2 Constraints

 Time constraint: Project end date set to 31/8/2025 Resource constraint: Single Novice Developer with limited time currently traveling in Switzerland Privacy is a big topic and we will have to investigate how the privacy laws impact the project

-3. User Stories and Use Cases
+## 3. User Stories and Use Cases

 More aore and detailded user stories are documented in the repo at [docs/md/daysave_user_stories.md](https://github.com/andyegli/daysave.app/blob/main/docs/md/daysave_user_stories.md)

 At this stage we have not introduced a identification system for use cases and  user stories

-3.1.
+## 3.1.
 User Stories:

+Here some of the basic user stories follwoing initial brain storiming:

-As a guest, I want to be abler to explore the home page
+- As a guest, I want to be abler to explore the home page

-As a gures, I want to be able to register for a trial and become a user
+- As a gures, I want to be able to register for a trial and become a user

-As a user, I want to save and categorize interesting content.
+- As a user, I want to save and categorize interesting content.

-As a user, I want to easily find my stored linkss a user, I want to have
+- As a user, I want to easily find my stored linkss a user, I want to have

-As a user, I want to securely log in to be abler to submit urls
+- As a user, I want to securely log in to be abler to submit urls

-As a user, I want to share saved content with my contacts.
+- As a user, I want to share saved content with my contacts.

-As a contact, I want to view and comment on shared content.
+- As a contact, I want to view and comment on shared content.

-As a admin, I want to manage users
+- As a admin, I want to manage users

-As an admin, I want to monitor the system, view and ensure proper use.
+- As an admin, I want to monitor the system, view and ensure proper use.

-3.2.
+## 3.2.
 Use Cases:

-Guest, User and Admins can brows home page
+- Guest, User and Admins can brows home page

-Guest, User and Admin registration/login/reset password
+- Guest, User and Admin registration/login/reset password

-User Content submission, tagging, commenting
+- User Content submission, tagging, commenting

-User Sharing with contacts and group management
+- User Sharing with contacts and group management

-User Searching/sorting of saved content
+- User Searching/sorting of saved content

-Admin User management
+- Admin User management

-Admin audit log and dashboard
+- Admin audit log and dashboard

-4. Ethical and Cultural Impact
+## 4. Ethical and Cultural Impact

 The DaySave.app expands traditional NZ values in to a framework of responsible technology for 2025 and beyond:
  - Equity: regardless of language, culture or device, user can engage with the platform fully.